 March 29, 2016

-The NoMa Parks Foundation (NPF) held its third Community Conversation on March 29, 2016, at the Hilton Garden Inn in NoMa.
+The NoMa Parks Foundation held its third Community Conversation at the Hilton Garden Inn.
 More than 60 park enthusiasts attended, and almost half told us that this was the first NoMa Parks meeting they’d attended.

 In addition to a brief overview of all of the planned NoMa parks projects, NPF introduced our new community engagement tool through the mySidewalk platform, called Imagine NoMa Parks.
-NPF will use the site in addition to park-specific design meetings, future Community Conversations, presentations to civic groups, and this website to exchange ideas with people interested in parks in NoMa.
+The Foundation will use the site — in addition to park-specific design meetings, future Community Conversations, presentations to civic groups, and this website — to exchange ideas with people interested in parks in NoMa.

-At the Community Conversation, updates were provided on privately-owned publicly-accessible space that developers are planning, and a design workshop for kids was held concurrent to the meeting (look for more opportunities for kids in the future!).
+At the Community Conversation, updates were provided on privately owned, publicly accessible spaces that developers are planning, and a design workshop for kids was held concurrent to the meeting (look for more opportunities for kids in the future).

-The Conversation was capped off by an introduction to Lee and Associates, who will be designing the new park at 3rd and L Streets NE.
+The Conversation was capped off by an introduction to Lee and Associates, which will be designing the new park at 3rd and L Streets NE.

 November 19, 2015

-The NoMa Parks Foundation (NPF) held its second Community Conversation on November 19, 2015, at the Hilton Garden Inn in NoMa.
-More than 80 people interested park enthusiasts attended, with roughly 60% indicating that this meeting was the first NoMa Parks meeting that they had attended.
+The NoMa Parks Foundation held its second Community Conversation at the Hilton Garden Inn.
+More than 80 park enthusiasts attended, with roughly 60% indicating that this meeting was the first NoMa Parks meeting they had attended.

 We look forward to seeing you at the next Community Conversation in March.
 Look for an announcement soon with the date, time, and location!